German stocks - Factors to watch on May 29

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT May 29 The DAX top-30 index looked set to open 0.4 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0615 GMT.
+FRANKFURT May 29 The DAX top-30 index looked set to open 0.1 percent lower on Thursday, a public holiday in Germany, according to premarket data from brokerage Lang & Schwarz at 0612 GMT.

 The following are some of the factors that may move German stocks: